How researchers working on civil nuclear fission and fusion will be affected from 1 January 2021.

 The UK has reached an agreement with the EU and Euratom to participate from 1 January 2021 in:

 - the Euratom Research and Training (R&T) Programme

 - the International Thermonuclear Experimental Reactor (ITER) project, as a Fusion for Energy member

 This agreement is subject to ratification of the overall deal and finalisation of the EU’s budget and the Programme regulations.

 Euratom Research and Training programme

 Awards and consortiums

-The UK will not be a member of Fusion for Energy from 1 January 2021.
-You will not be able to bid for ITER contracts through Fusion for Energy.
+The UK will remain a member of Fusion for Energy.
+UK companies can continue to bid for ITER contracts tendered by both Fusion for Energy and the ITER organisation.